Elizabeth Pulane Moremi: Career

 Moremi instituted some reforms, such as giving the BaYei people an increased degree of independence in 1948.
 After British encouragement and despite her own reservations, she granted them a dikgotla but denied the existence of botlhanka.
 She created a tribal council to increase the representation of "subordinate groups" in the 1950s.
 Moremi was appointed a Member of the Order of the British Empire in the 1957 New Year Honours, and an Officer of the Order of the British Empire in the 1963 New Year Honours.

 By 1950, the historian Susan Williams writes, Moremi had become "well known as a progressive and just administrator."
 A 1961 newspaper profile said that she held "power no woman has achieved in Africa since European invaders deposed the last of the women chiefs".
 As chief she increased discipline as well as spending on education.
 Moremi would also criticize the British government at times, including over its treatment of Seretse Khama and handling of a disagreement with the BaNgwato.
 When the Protectorate Legislative Council was created in 1960, she was the only woman to serve on it.
 In 1963 she banned the hunting of hippos in the region.

 The Moremi Game Reserve was created in 1963.
 Moremi had played a crucial role in its creation, shepherding the effort and working to build support for it.
-She eventually convinced the community to support the reserve at kglota (or community decision).
+She eventually convinced the community to support the reserve at kgotla (or community decision).
 The effort pioneered community-based natural resource management.
 The reserve's creation has been cited as a major step in wildlife conservation in the region.